 - Avoid moving things you don’t need.
 It’s time consuming and physically demanding.
 Donate items in good condition.

-- Follow special instructions for September 1 Move-In Day provided by Off Campus Housing and Support Services (posted here and sent via email to our newsletter subscribers in late August).
+- Follow special instructions for September 1 Move-In Day provided by Off Campus Engagement and Support (posted here and sent via email to our newsletter subscribers in late August).

 - Download the Boston Trash and Recycling App to avoid fines.